wp-plugins/ehive-account-details/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.2 =
+* Fixed broken links to static images when WordPress is installed in a sub folder.
+* Help menu in admin panel now displays when the eHive Search plugin in not installed.
+* Added unistall script to remove options from the database when the plugin is unistalled.
+* Added version control for plugin options.

 = 2.1.1 =
 * First stable release of the eHive Access plugin.

 == Upgrade Notice ==
+= 2.1.2 =
+* Fixed broken links to static images when WordPress is installed in a sub folder.
+* Help menu in admin panel now displays when the eHive Search plugin in not installed.
+* Added unistall script to remove options from the database when the plugin is unistalled.
+* Added version control for plugin options.

 = 2.1.1 =
 This is the first stable release of the eHive Access plugin.